connectedway/OpenFiles/DFS.md

 NOTE: Domain Access to DC Root Target Paths (both FQDN and DNS) is equivalent to Standalone DFS.

+NOTE: Whenever a password is shown, we will show it as happy.
+The actual password is not published.

 All tests are run using the following command issued from the openfiles workspace directory: